Back to Resources

 This is a factor, and there is no point pretending otherwise.
 UAE banks assign risk ratings to nationalities based on international compliance standards, sanctions lists, and their own internal policies.

 Passport holders from North America, Western Europe, Australia, and New Zealand generally face the least friction.
-Passport holders from countries on the FATF grey list or with higher perceived compliance risk may face additional scrutiny, longer processing times, or a smaller pool of willing banks.
+Passport holders from countries on the FATF grey list or with higher perceived compliance risk may face additional scrutiny, longer processing times, or a smaller pool of willing banks (Source: Financial Action Task Force).

 This does not mean you cannot open an account.
 It means bank selection becomes more important.
 Some banks are more comfortable working with a wider range of nationalities than others.